 BI tools and the standard Excel can be great for ad hoc reporting, but with DataRails ad-hoc reporting can truly be taken to the next level.

 DataRails can greatly improve the ad-hoc reporting process.
-With DataRails, users can continue to produce reports in Excel while leveraging the benefits of a connected centralized database of all organizational numbers.
+With DataRails CPM software, users can continue to produce reports in Excel while leveraging the benefits of a connected centralized database of all organizational numbers.
 This means that instead of having to manually aggregate numbers for a particular cost center or branch, all the numbers are automatically synced within the DataRails database and can be pulled into Excel.
 Users can keep producing ad hoc reports within Excel while being able to pull information automatically from any system or source of information.

 This way, users keep working on ad-hoc reports as they’re used to while benefiting from an extended Excel environment that allows them to build on top of existing processes instead of having to replace them.